Detailed pyFastChem module description¶

 The arrays of the output structure don’t need to be pre-allocated.
 This

-will be done internally within FastChem
+will be done internally within FastChem when running the chemistry

 calculations.
 If the arrays already contain data, their contents will be